fluentribbon/fluentribbon.github.io/documentation/styles.md

 ## Aligning `AppTheme` with the current "app mode" setting from windows {#appmode}
 > This feature is available starting with Version 6.1.

-You can use `ThemeManager.AlignAppThemeWithWindowsAppModeSetting` to align the `AppTheme` once.
+You can use `ThemeManager.SyncAppThemeWithWindowsAppModeSetting` to align the `AppTheme` once.
-You can use `ThemeManager.IsWindowsAppModeSettingDetectionEnabled` to align the `AppTheme` automatically when the Windows setting is changed during runtime.
+You can use `ThemeManager.IsAutomaticWindowsAppModeSettingSyncEnabled` to align the `AppTheme` automatically when the Windows setting is changed during runtime.

 Usage sample: